 IMPORTANT: If any warnings or alarms are active on your ATG and you require assistance, follow your company guidelines or contact your local Authorized Service Provider.
 You can always contact the Veeder-Root Technical Support team as well with any questions.

 WARNINGS: Indicate that an in-tank alarm is imminent or that a system fault has occurred.

 ALARMS: Indicate a potentially dangerous situation may have occurred.

 WARNING!
 DO NOT IGNORE ALARMS!
 Know the alarm response procedures for your site.

 TO ACKNOWLEDGE WARNING AND ALARMS:

 For the TLS-350 ATG, press the red Alarm/Test key.
 For the TLS-450PLUS ATG, press the Traffic indicator in the upper left corner.
 This silences the alarm beeper and acknowledges the condition.
 The front panel warning and alarm LEDs cannot be turned off until the cause of the condition has been rectified.
 Similarly, the warning and alarm displays remain until the cause of the condition has been fixed.

 ELECTRONIC PRESSURIZED LINE LEAK DETECTION (PLLD) SHUTDOWN ALARMS:

-- Gross Test Fail Alarm: 3 gph (11.3 lph) line test failure.
+- Gross Test Fail Alarm: 3 gph (11.3 lph) test failure in fuel line or tank.
 Dispensing halts, if programmed to do so, while the alarm is active.